smile-plzz/News/DEVELOPMENT_LOG.md

     -   Modified `App.jsx` to include TheNewsAPI in the `fetchNews` fallback logic (after GNews, before NewsAPI).
     -   Modified `TrendingKeywords.jsx` to include TheNewsAPI in its `fetchAndProcessKeywords` fallback logic (after GNews, before NewsAPI).
     -   Updated the API Source dropdown in `App.jsx` to include TheNewsAPI.
 -   **Next Steps:** Commit and push changes.

+### Removed Trending Keywords Graph and UI/UX Enhancements

+-   **Objective:** Remove the trending keywords graph and apply new UI/UX design principles.
+-   **Changes Made:**
+    -   Removed the `TrendingKeywords` component from `App.jsx`.
+    -   Deleted the `src/TrendingKeywords.jsx` file.
+    -   Applied Neumorphic Minimalism to key UI elements (buttons, input fields, cards) in `src/App.css` and `src/index.css`.
+    -   Refined global typography and color palette for a cleaner, more modern look.
+-   **Next Steps:** Commit and push changes.